-NRG exercises substantial influence over the Company through its position as controlling shareholder of Yield, Inc. The Company is highly dependent on NRG.
+NRG is the Company's controlling stockholder and exercises substantial influence over the Company.
+The Company is highly dependent on NRG.

-NRG owns all of the outstanding Class B and Class D common stock of Yield, Inc. and owns 55.1% of the combined voting power of Yield, Inc. as of December 31, 2016.
-NRG has also expressed its intention to maintain a controlling interest in Yield, Inc. As a result of NRG's ownership of Yield, Inc. and Yield, Inc.'s position as sole managing member of the Company, NRG has a substantial influence on the Company's affairs and its voting power will constitute a large percentage of any quorum of Yield, Inc.'s stockholders voting on any matter requiring the approval of its stockholders.
-Such matters include approval of mergers or sale of all or substantially all of its assets.
-This concentration of ownership may also have the effect of delaying or preventing a change in control of Yield, Inc. or discouraging others from making tender offers for their shares.
-In addition, NRG has the right to elect all of Yield, Inc.'s directors.
-NRG may cause corporate actions to be taken even if their interests conflict with the interests of Yield, Inc.'s other stockholders.
+NRG owns all of the Company's outstanding Class B and Class D common stock.
+The Company's outstanding Class B and Class D common stock is entitled to one vote per share and 1/100th of a vote per share, respectively.
+As a result of its ownership of the Class B and Class D common stock, NRG owns 55.1% of the combined voting power of the Company's common stock as of December 31, 2016.
+NRG has also expressed its intention to maintain a controlling interest in the Company.
+As a result of this ownership, NRG has a substantial influence on the Company's affairs and its voting power will constitute a large percentage of any quorum of the Company's stockholders voting on any matter requiring the approval of the Company's stockholders.
+Such matters include the election of directors, the adoption of amendments to the Company's restated certificate of incorporation and third amended and restated bylaws and approval of mergers or sale of all or substantially all of its assets.
+This concentration of ownership may also have the effect of delaying or preventing a change in control of the Company or discouraging others from making tender offers for the Company's shares.
+In addition, NRG has the right to elect all of the Company's directors.
+NRG may cause corporate actions to be taken even if their interests conflict with the interests of the Company's other stockholders (including holders of the Company's Class A and Class C common stock).